nicduffee/project-4/README.md

 ![process-flow](https://github.com/nicduffee/project-4/assets/91498217/83b8b5a5-6e5c-4b82-82f8-91722928a201)

 ### 1. Sourcing the Data
-- The Wallmart Sales dataset used in this project can be downloaded from: </br>
+- The Walmart Sales dataset used in this project can be downloaded from: </br>
    https://www.kaggle.com/datasets/rutuspatel/walmart-dataset-retail

 ### 2. Data Cleaning